ShrishailSGajbhar/shrishailsgajbhar.github.io/_posts/2020-12-22-[Image Processing]-Image-Rotation-Without-Library-Functions.md

 ```

-**Explanation:** In the above function, few changes are made to the function in `transform1.py` to get desired output.
-In this case, we first find the height and width of the rotated image then we find the new coordinates as in the `transform1.py` case except that we add center point coordinates of the original image to the new coordinates.
+**Explanation:** In the above function, few changes are made to the function in `transform1.py` to get the desired output.
+In this case, we first find the height and width of the rotated image followed by finding the center point coordinates of both original as well as rotated image.
+Then we create a rotated image with appropriate height and width.
+Then, we find the new coordinates as in the `transform1.py` case except that we add center point coordinates of the original image to the new coordinates.

 The output of the above program is as follows:
 ![](/assets/images/20201222/pic2.png)